 Home and Foreign Missions

-The sisters built and administered their first home mission, St. Mary’s Boarding School, on the Chippewa Indian Reservation, Odanah, Wis.
+The sisters built and administered their first home mission, St. Mary’s Boarding School, on the Chippewa Indian Reservation, Odanah, Wisconsin.
 The mission closed in 1969.

 FSPA established its first foreign mission, St. Rose on the Yangtse in China, with a catechumenate and clinic.
 The Communist takeover in 1949 forced the sisters’ return to the United States.

-The sisters accepted their second home mission at an elementary school in Holy Child Jesus Parish for Blacks in Canton, Miss., administered by the Missionary Servants of the Most Holy Trinity.
+The sisters accepted their second home mission at an elementary school in Holy Child Jesus Parish for Blacks in Canton, Mississippi, administered by Missionary Servants of the Most Holy Trinity.
 The mission expanded to include a secondary school in the parish in 1950.
-Although the sisters withdrew in 1988, several sisters served in Camden, Miss., until 1998.
+Although the sisters withdrew in 1988, several sisters served in Camden, Mississippi, until 1998.

 The sisters staffed a clinic and school in Madre del Salvador Parish in Santa Ana, El Salvador, Central America.
 They continued working at various sites in the country until 1981.